qa-gary-parker/stagewright/README.md

 - All inflated/unverified statistics have been removed to maintain credibility
 - The demo section shows mockups of the product interface, not actual screenshots
-- Email signups are stored in localStorage under key `stagewright-waitlist` until backend integration
+- Email signups are sent to Google Sheets (falls back to localStorage if webhook not configured)